ECTS

 Presentation

-This Biotechnology and traceability course of the Life Sciences degree is a multidisciplinary training with a strong orientation towards biotechnologies and nano-biotechnologies dedicated to traceability: detection and diagnosis.
-The last decades with their batch of viral pandemics have shown the health issues of rapid and reliable diagnosis.
+The Biotechnology and Traceability pathway in the Life Sciences bachelor's degree is a multi-disciplinary course with a strong focus on biotechnologies and nano-biotechnologies dedicated to traceability: detection and diagnosis.
+The last few decades, with their series of viral pandemics, have demonstrated the health implications of rapid, reliable diagnosis.
 Fundamental biology has provided an arsenal of biomarkers.
-Biotechnology, from genetic engineering to immunotechnology, has provided a number of concrete applications in the field of traceability.
-Today, it is a multidisciplinary convergence that leads to the development of new microdevices, the biosensors that will be able to meet the needs of future generations.
+Biotechnologies ranging from genetic engineering to immunotechnology have brought a host of concrete applications in the field of traceability.
+Today, a multi-disciplinary convergence is leading to the development of new microdevices, the biosensors that will be able to meet the needs of future generations.

 Objectives

-This course of the Life Sciences License is an initial training that leads to a general license allowing students to pursue their studies through a master's degree (or equivalent) in the disciplines of biology, specializing in biochemistry, molecular and cellular biology, microbiology, biotechnology, cancers, etc. The teaching is oriented towards the acquisition of scientific approach and knowledge.
-As in all the courses of the SV mention, particular attention is paid to teaching of the directed work type, practical work, the use of manipulation and experimentation.
-The course has opted for a participative training based on student projects: the student project leaves a lot of room for student autonomy, as students work in groups.
-The projects will lead the students to a high level of practice in communication tools (summary reports, posters, slide shows, etc.), and in particular the realization of oral presentations, in French or in English.
+This Life Sciences course is an initial training leading to a general bachelor's degree, enabling students to go on to study for a master's degree (or equivalent) in the disciplines of biology, specializing in biochemistry, molecular and cellular biology, microbiology, biotechnology, cancer, etc. Teaching focuses on the acquisition of scientific approach and knowledge.
+As in all SV courses, particular attention is paid to hands-on and practical work, and to the use of manipulatives and experimentation.
+The course has opted for a participative approach to training based on student projects: the student project leaves plenty of room for student autonomy, with students working in groups.
+The projects will lead students to a high level of practice in the use of communication tools (summary reports, posters, slide shows, etc.), and in particular the production of oral presentations, in French or English.

-After a first year of the general Life Sciences License (L1), which will provide a solid base of knowledge, students will begin to orient their career path in the second year (L2).
+After the first year of the general Life Sciences Licence (L1), which will provide a solid foundation of knowledge, students will begin to orientate their career path in the second year (L2).

 L2 will be the year of acquisition of molecular tools dedicated to traceability: biomarkers.
-The third year will be the year of acquisition of detection tools leading to an introduction to biosensors.
-This course gives a specialization in Biochemistry, Molecular Biology but also a tinge of Chemistry and Electronics.
-This course allows students to pursue all areas of Biotechnology, Molecular Chemistry and Nano-Biotechnology.
+The third year will see the acquisition of detection tools, leading to an introduction to biosensors.
+This pathway specializes in Biochemistry and Molecular Biology, but also includes Chemistry and Electronics.
+It enables students to pursue careers in all areas of biotechnology, molecular chemistry and nano-biotechnology.

 Know-how and skills